Carlos Watkins: Houston Texans

-Watkins was selected by the Houston Texans in the fourth round (142nd overall) of the 2017 NFL Draft.
+Watkins was selected by the Houston Texans in the fourth round (142nd overall) of the 2017 NFL draft.
 The Texans acquired the pick by trading Brock Osweiler to the Cleveland Browns.
 As a rookie, he appeared in 12 games with 6 starts, playing defensive end in a 3-4 defense.
 He made 21 tackles (3 for loss) and one pass defensed.

 In 2018, he appeared in 4 games and was declared inactive in 11 contests.
 He did not play in the seventh game against the Jacksonville Jaguars.
 He tallied 3 tackles (one for loss), one quarterback hit, and one sack.
 In the season finale against the Jaguars, he had 3 tackles (one for loss), one sack and one quarterback hit.

 In 2019, he appeared in 10 games with one start, posting 23 tackles (one for loss), one sack, 2 quarterback hits, one pass defensed and one fumble recovery.
 He started and had 6 tackles (three solo) in the season finale against the Tennessee Titans.

 In 2020, he appeared in 16 games with 11 starts, collecting 27 tackles (4 for loss), 2 sacks and 2 quarterback hits.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 On March 22, 2021, Watkins signed with the Dallas Cowboys, to play as a defensive tackle in a 4-3 defense.

-On December 2, 2021, Watkins intercepted a pass from New Orleans QB Taysom Hill and returned it for his first NFL touchdown.
+He appeared in 15 games with a career-high 14 starts, while making 32 tackles (4 for loss), one sack, one interception and one pass breakup.
+He missed the third game against the Philadelphia Eagles with a sprained knee.
+On December 2, 2021, Watkins intercepted a pass from New Orleans Saints quarterback Taysom Hill and returned it 29 yards for his first NFL touchdown.

 On March 22, 2022, Watkins re-signed with the Cowboys on a one-year contract.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on October 22.
+He appeared in 12 games with 4 starts, collecting 30 tackles and one forced fumble.
+His starts came after Johnathan Hankins was placed on injured reserve with a pectoral injury.

+Arizona Cardinals

+On March 30, 2023, Watkins signed with the Arizona Cardinals.
+He suffered a biceps injury in Week 2 and was placed on injured reserve on September 23.
+He appeared in 2 games with one start, collecting 7 tackles (one for loss), one sack and one pass defensed.

+Los Angeles Rams

+On August 14, 2024, Watkins signed with the Los Angeles Rams.
+He was released on August 25.

+Washington Commanders

+Watkins signed with the Washington Commanders' practice squad on August 28, 2024.
+He appeared in one game.

+Dallas Cowboys (second stint)

+On September 18, 2024, the Cowboys signed Watkins to their active roster off the Commanders' practice squad.
+In Week 10 against the Philadelphia Eagles, he made 4 tackles.
+He appeared in 15 games and had 12 tackles.